psteiger/LocationFetcher/README.md

                         errorsOrLocation.tap { location ->
                             // Got location
                         }.tapLeft { errors ->
-                            // Optional.
-Handle errors.
-This is optional because errors
+                            // Handle errors (no permission/permission settings disabled).
-                            // (no location permission, or setting disabled), will try to be
+                            // Note that this library will automatically try to resolve errors.
-                            // automatically handled by lib.
                         }
                     }
                     .launchIn(this)